Water Solutions Network Participant Profile: Requirements and Criteria

 Participants should intend to work in water management or closely related fields in California during the entire program and to stay connected with the Water Solutions Network for the foreseeable future.

-This next cohort will focus on three regions and candidates for this cohort are expected to be working in the following watersheds:
+This next cohort will focus on two regions and candidates for this cohort are expected to be working in the following watersheds:

 Participants will have achieved notable successes in their careers and be ready to tackle the next set of water challenges and/or to expand the scale of their impact.